Kumari Govender graces the cover and shares her entrepreneurial journey, as a Fashion Entrepreneur, in the latest

 StyleSociety – SA’s Fashion Glossy

-StyleSociety a highly curated lifestyle brand that has been guiding style conversations within the fashion, beauty, travel and lifestyle verticals since 2010.
+StyleSociety is a highly curated lifestyle brand guiding style conversations within the fashion, beauty, travel and lifestyle verticals since 2010.
 In addition to this, I established StyleSociety Pop Up Boutique back in 2010.
 My pop-up retail concept focused on creating unique shopping experiences for shoppers.
 The Pop Up Boutique provided a targeted experience between brands and shoppers, empowering brands to bridge the gap between the online and offline worlds.

 Why did you start your own business?